mzpqnxow/quick-dirty-CA/README.md

 This tool was created for development use.
 A need arose where I needed to issue certificates used for mutually authenticated TLS.
 Because these were not standard "server" certificates, it made no sense to use a public CA, nor did it make sense to use a general purpose CA. It made more sense to create a very limited, dedicated CA, something very close to certificate pinning, but slightly short of that since I didn't control the applications that were enforcing the TLS authentication and they did not all support anything other than verifying the CA was the one that signed the cert- that is, there were no DN checks, etc..
 As a quick example, let's say you have 500 systems and you need them to send system logs to a TLS enabled logstash endpoint.
 You don't want random garbage to be sent into this endpoint and you would prefer to reduce attack surface overall from any stranger able to hit the endpoint.
 You could use this tool to generate a CA called "Log Infrastructure Root CA" and generate a "Log Client" and "Logstash Server" keypair set.
 All in one or two commands, with no real hassle.
 If you need to add another certificate later, the CA will still be present on your disk and you can just copy the initial YaML file, modify it to your needs, and issue another one.
 The tool becomes more useful when you have 3-4 different scenarios like this and don't want to use the same CA for all of them.
 There's overhead involved in creating a CA and when a CA will only ever issue 3-4 certificates, this is a good way to do it quickly in a maintainable fashion.

+## Caveat

+This is not your traditional "Party A generates CSR, sends to Trusted Authority B who signes it and returns it" type of issuance model.
+There is only one player in this game, the trusted authority.
+This authority hands out pre-signed and generated certificates and keys.
+It is instructed to generated signed certififcates along with their keys, all in one shot.
+It is for infrastructural use, not for use by a traditional CA. Think of this as more closely related to certificate pinning than to a true CA a la the PKI model.

 ## Yet again

 Development use.
 Not production.
 If you don't know what you are doing, maybe you shouldn't be using this.
 If you haven't read the code and the configuration files, you definitely shouldn't be using this.
 If you're securing real, physical infrastructure or producing an organization-wide CA, you shouldn't be using this.
 Just saying..